mplesser/azcam/docs/docs/azcamserver.md

 # AzcamServer

 *azcamserver* is the main server application for the *azcam* acquisition and analysis package.
-It usually runs in an IPython window and is mainly used to control data acquistion.
+It usually runs in an IPython window and is used to control data acquistion.

 ## Configuration and startup

 An *azcamserver* process is really only useful with a customized configuration script and environment which defines the hardware to be controlled.
 Configuration scripts from existing environments may be used as examples.
-They would be imported into a python or IPython session or uses a startup script such to create a new server or console application.
+They are imported into a python or IPython session or use a startup script to create a new application.

 An example code snippet to start *azcamserver* when using the *azcam-itl environment* is: